-- English Career: Take control of your favourite English team and choose whether you start with the captaincy of your chosen National side or have to earn it. - Australian Career: Take control of one of the six Australian sides and start with the captaincy of your National side, or prove that you are good enough to manage the international team of your choice. - International Career: Take the role of captain with any of the Test-playing nations.
+- English Career: Take control of your favourite English team and choose whether you start with the captaincy of your chosen National side or have to earn it. - Australian Career: Take control of one of the six Australian state sides and a new twenty over team.
+Start with the captaincy of your national side, or prove that you are good enough to manage the international team of your choice. - Indian League Career: Take control of one of the Indian twenty over teams and an international team of your choice in this action packed mode. - 4) International Career: Take the

+- role of captain with any of the Test-playing nations.

-- Match Series: Create your own customised one day international (ODI) or test match series. - 5) 20 Over World Cup: Take control of one of the 10 full International sides as you attempt to become the best in the world in the fast and furious world of twenty-over cricket. - One Day World Cup: Take control of one of the 10 full international sides and lead them to become world champions of one-day cricket.
+- Match Series: Create your own customised one day international (ODI) or test match series.

+- 6) 20 Over World Cup: Take control of one of the 10 full International sides as you attempt to become the best in the world in the fast and furious world of twenty-over cricket.

+- One Day World Cup: Take control

+of one of the 10 full international

+sides and lead them to become world

+champions of one-day cricket.